val8119/minecraft_username_checker/README.md

 # Minecraft Username Checker

 Check availability of minecraft usernames and saves them to a text file.
 Requires NordVPN to bypass API throttling.
-Run `run_me_first.py` first to configure the nordvpn_switcher library.
+Run `run_me_first.py` first to configure the nordvpn_switcher library (this only needs to be done once).

 Example usage: